-The Barton New Build project is a commitment for Oxford City Council, however the properties will be transferred to the Council's wholly owned Housing Company.
-The final commitment is therefore intended to be taken on by the Company, however the responsibility currently lies with the Council; the last valuation of the commitment is therefore shown in the table above.
+The Barton New Build project was a commitment for Oxford City Council in 2019/20, however the properties will be transferred to the Council's wholly owned Housing Company.
+The final commitment is therefore intended to be taken on by the Company, however the responsibility currently lies with the Council; the last valuation of the commitment is therefore shown in the table above for the relevant financial year.